Estate plan

 Maryland does not recognize handwritten wills without witnesses

-Self-proving affidavit: Not available
+Self-proving affidavit: Available

 Living Trust